Single-Stage Truck Mounted Hydraulic Air Compressors

 • Air is sucked into a cylinder.

-• The trapped air is compressed in a single stroke with a piston at roughly 120 psi.
+• The trapped air is compressed in a single stroke with a piston at roughly 120 PSI.

 • The compressed air is moved onward to a storage tank.